ShogyX/PlingPling/README.md

 - Example: `-op [Path To Wordlist]`

 ## Transformative Commands
-Commands in this section will generate new transformed versions of words in the base word list.
+Commands in this section will generate new transformed versions of words in the base wordlist and/or production list.

 ### LeetMode
 - Short: -lm
 - Long: -LeetMode
-- Description: Enables leet mode PlingPling will generate additional versions of words with leet transformations based on the specified leet rules.
+- Description: Enables leet mode PlingPling will generate leet versions of words in the production list, and add them back to the production list.
 - Example: `-lm [Options]`

 ### ReverseWords
 - Short: -rw
 - Long: -ReverseWords
 - Description: Enable word reversal.
-PlingPling will add reversed versions of words to the output dictionary.
+PlingPling will add reversed versions of words in the production list to the production list.
 - Example: `-rw [Options]`

 ### WordCapitalization
 - Short: -wc
 - Long: -WordCapitalization
 - Description: Enable word capitalization mode.
-PlingPling will generate variations of words with different capitalization patterns based on requested patterns.
+PlingPling will generate variations of words in the production list with different capitalization patterns based on requested patterns.
+- Example: `-wc $[Presets]`
+    #### Required Option
+    - Short: $[Preset]
+    - Long: $[Preset]
+    - Description: Specify the desired capitalization patterns to be used.
+The script current presets available are:
+    - [$1] - SAMPLE
+    - [$2] - Sample
+    - [$3] - saMPle
+    - [$4] - samplE
+    - [$5] - sAMPLe
+    - [$6] - sAMPLE
+    - [$7] - SAMPle
+    - [$8] - SamplE
-- Example: `-wc [Options]`
+    - Example: `-wc $1$2$3$4`

 ## Connotative Commands
-Commands in this section will connotate words, numbers or characters to words in the base list.
+Commands in this section will connotate words, numbers or characters to words in the production list.

 ### CustomInput
 - Short: -ci
 - Long: -CustomInput
 - Description: Allows you to provide a custom list of words.
-PlingPling will connotate these words to words in the base list and apply transformations as specified.
+PlingPling will connotate these words to words in the production list and apply transformations as specified.
 - Example: `-ci [Path To Wordlist][Other options]`

 ### WordPermutation
 - Short: -wp
 - Long: -WordPermutation
 - Description: Enable word permutation mode.
-PlingPling will generate permutations of words in the base wordlist that a separated by a sepcific delimiter, the default is "_".
+PlingPling will generate permutations of words in the production list that a separated by a sepcific delimiter, the default is "_".
 - Example: `-wp [Options]`

 ### GenerateDates
 - Short: -gd
 - Long: -GenerateDates
 - Description: Enable date generation mode.
-PlingPling will generate dates to be connotated to words in the base list based on specified rules.
+PlingPling will generate dates to be connotated to words in the production list based on specified rules.
 - Example: `-gd [Options]`
+    #### Required Option
+    - Short: &f=
+    - Long: &format=
+    - Description: Specify the date format & range.
+The command accepts formats in the following way &f=DDMMYYYYR3.
+You may pass any Combination of DDMMYYYY I.E only DD, MM, YYYY or a combination of them.
+You may also pass YY which will append the last 2 digits of the year ie DDMMYY = 240617 (24.06.2017).
+The R parameter determines the range of dates, calculated in years meaning that R2 will provide dates for 2 years.
+    - Example: `-gd &format=MMYYYYR10`

 ### SpecialCharacter
 - Short: -sc
 - Long: -SpecialCharacter
 - Description: Enable special character mode.
-PlingPling will connotate various special characters to the words in the base worlist based on specified rules.
+PlingPling will connotate various special characters to the words in the production list based on specified rules.
 - Example: `-sc [Options]`

 ### NumberLists
 - Short: -nl
 - Long: -NumberLists
 - Description: Enable number lists mode.
-PlingPling will append specific number patterns to words in base wordlist based on requested patterns.
+PlingPling will append specific number patterns to words in production list based on requested patterns.
+- Example: `-nl $[Preset]:[Options]`
+    #### Required Option
+    - Short: $[Preset]
+    - Long: $[Preset]
+    - Description: Specify the precompiled lists of integers to be used by the command.
+Current presets available are listed below.
+The user is encouraged to view the lists in the NumberLists folder on Github or locally to better understand what lists suit their needs.
+Custom lists can be added to the CUSTOM.txt document.
+    - [$1] - SEQUENTIAL.txt
+    - [$2] - REVERSE_SEQUENTIAL.txt
+    - [$3] - PURE_NUMBERS.txt
+    - [$4] - BINARIES.txt
+    - [$5] - THOUSANDS.txt
+    - [$6] - REVERSE_THOUSANDS.txt
+    - [$7] - STANDARD.txt
+    - [$8] - RANDOM.txt
+    - [$CUSTOM] - CUSTOM.txt
-- Example: `-nl [Options]`
+    - Example: `-nl $A$D$E$CUSTOM`
+    - Note: Fruther options can be applied to each list by passing a ':' followed by the reqused options, an example of this is `-nl $A:limit=4&position=3&re`

+## Command Customization
+The following section contains the way to pass paramaters and rules to the above mentioned commands in order to make a precise and accurate dictionary.

+### Position
+- Short: &p=
+- Long: &position=
+- Description: This option determines the postion(s) for any string that will be connotated to a word in the production wordlist.
+- Options: 1(Before), 2(After), 3(Before & After)
+- Example: `-gd &format=YYR10&position=3`

+### Recursion
+- Short: &re
+- Long: &recursion
+- Description: This option only works alongside the position option, by calling this option, the position option will call it self recursivly based on the integer (1-3) passed to the position argument.
+If 3 is the argument passed to the position option then the position option will call itself 3 times to produce word variations with position formats 1, 2, and 3.
+If 2 is the argument passed to the position option then the produced variations will be with position formats 1 and 2.
+- Example: `-gd &format=YYR10&position=3&recursion`

+### Limit
+- Short: &l=
+- Long: &limit=
+- Description: Determines the max length of any string to be connatated to a word in the production wordlist.
+Accepts an integer argument.
+- Example: `-gd &format=YYR10&limit=5`

+###